DADDYEAGER1/mirelle-site/src/content/blogs/santa-reindeer-gingerbread-christmas-nails-2025-character-nail-art.md

 Look for colors described as chocolate, cocoa, cognac, or caramel brown.
 Avoid cool-toned browns with gray or purple undertones as these look more like mud than cookies.

-<a href='https://amzn.to/3KeDy6o' class='text-blue-600 hover:text-blue-800 underline' target='_blank' rel='noopener nofollow'>Essie Chinchilly</a> is a great starting point though slightly gray.
+<a href='https://amzn.to/3KeDy6o' style='color: #2563eb; text-decoration: underline; font-weight: 600;' target='_blank' rel='noopener nofollow'>Essie Chinchilly</a> is a great starting point though slightly gray.
 Mix it with a drop of orange or red polish to warm it up.

-<a href='https://amzn.to/3KeDy6o' class='text-blue-600 hover:text-blue-800 underline' target='_blank' rel='noopener nofollow'>OPI A-Piers to Be Tan</a> hits the perfect gingerbread tone without mixing.
+<a href='https://amzn.to/3KeDy6o' style='color: #2563eb; text-decoration: underline; font-weight: 600;' target='_blank' rel='noopener nofollow'>OPI A-Piers to Be Tan</a> hits the perfect gingerbread tone without mixing.

 Sally Hansen Insta-Dri in Coco-A-Go-Go works well for quick-drying gingerbread nails.